A Dome Greenhouse Gardeners Guide to Growing Tropical Fruit Trees, Vines, and Shrubs.

 Fruit from Tropical Natural Environments

 In their natural environment, tropical plants and fruit trees would be at least partly shaded under a canopy of taller trees where it consistently stays wet and breezy. (think rainforest) They are adapted to low light conditions in soil that drains easily.
-Some examples include dwarf banana trees, guava trees, pineapple plants, acerola, and many beautiful flowers.
+Some examples include dwarf banana trees, guava trees, cacao, passion fruit, acerola, and many beautiful flowers.